csv2uppaal/csv2uppaal/README.txt

 IN is followed by a name of a message and stands for inbound event

-IN is followed by a name of a message and stands for outbound event
+OUT is followed by a name of a message and stands for outbound event

 IN* and OUT* has the same meaning as IN and OUT but moreover signal
              that the messages are unordered (for the use with abstractions)